-- 158159 2.2.
-Significant inventory reduction with a more responsive E2E SC - 159
+2.2.
+Significant Inventory Reduction with a More Responsive E2E SC

 The opportunities for a significant reduction in inventory through continuous processing results from chemical processing models offering reduced process steps and process equipment that provides significant volume flexibility.
-This potentially leads to substantial reductions in inventory which in-turn enable:
+This leads to substantial reductions in inventory which in-turn enable:

-- Moving to more of a 'demand driven' replenishment model rather than the current long-term forecasting approaches with wider opportunities for manufacturing and supply chain integration - The ability to operate on substantially shorter lead times for product replenishment by significantly reducing intermediate and finished goods stock levels

-• Consideration of chemical routes involving short-lived unstable intermediates within continuous manufacturing, normally avoided in batch-chemistry, opening up alternative synthesis routes
+- Moving to more of a 'demand driven' replenishment model rather than the current long-term forecasting approaches with wider opportunities for manufacturing and supply chain integration - The ability to operate on substantially shorter lead times for product replenishment by significantly reducing intermediate and finished goods stock levels - Consideration of chemical routes involving short-lived unstable intermediates within continuous manufacturing, normally avoided in batch-chemistry, opening up alternative synthesis routes

-174 175 For these benefits to be effectively realized the industry will need to confirm the expected improvement 176 in supply chain robustness and resilience ensuring complete confidence in the supply chain delivering 177 medicines to patients.
+For these benefits to be effectively realized the industry will need to confirm the expected improvement in supply chain robustness and resilience ensuring complete confidence in the supply chain delivering medicines to patients.

-179 2.3.
+2.3.
 Improved quality

-180 181 Continuous processing can lead to substantially less re-work, assuming rapid start-up to steady state and 182 that recycling is routinely possible within agreed operating and regulatory frameworks.
-As consistency is 183 one of the hallmarks of continuous processing, a well-designed and effectively run continuous process can 184 deliver a highly consistent product, leading to lower variance and more reliable performance.
+Continuous processing can lead to substantially less re-work, assuming rapid start-up to steady state and that recycling is routinely possible within agreed operating and regulatory frameworks.
+As consistency is one of the hallmarks of continuous processing, a well designed and run continuous process can deliver a highly consistent product, leading to lower variance and more reliable performance.

-186 Continuous processing has, among other aspects, one fundamental differentiator from batch processes, 187 which can have a significant impact on the supply scenario.
-This aspect is process control and the 188 capability of enforcing process conditions at a micro-level, which has a fundamental impact on 189 development processes, on quality and on supply.
+Continuous processing has, among other aspects, one fundamental differentiator from batch processes, which could have a significant impact on the supply scenario.
+This aspect is process control and the capability of enforcing process conditions on a micro-level, which has a fundamental impact on development processes, on quality and on supply.

-191 Batch processes, for example, operate under the paradigm that the totality of material is transformed in a 192 reactor of some sort, which holds the totality of material all at once.
-This makes the reactor size 193 dependant on the desired batch size.
-Reactor size, however, drives the enforceability of process 194 conditions of the entirety of material on a micro-level.
-An illustration of this is in an exothermic chemical 195 reaction where heat management is critical to controlling the reaction.
-The heat generation is endogenous 196 to the material and the heat control can only be obtained by cooling the walls of the reactor.
-Temperature 197 is dependent on the distance of the point of interest to the wall.
-The larger that distance, the smaller the 198 impact of the wall temperature, in our case the cooling effect on the reactive conditions, such that local 199 overheating is a real possibility, as even with the best temperature control in the reactor wall, the 200 freedom of the reaction to exhibit local overheating (that is not even noticed) is high.
+Batch processes, for example, operate under the paradigm that the totality of material is transformed in a reactor of some sort, which holds the totality of material all at once.
+This makes the reactor size dependant on the desired batch size.
+Reactor size, however, drives the enforceability of process conditions of the entirety of material on a micro-level.
+An illustration of this is in an exothermic chemical reaction where heat management is key to controlling the reaction.
+The heat generation is endogenous to the material and the heat control can only be obtained by cooling the walls of the reactor.
+Temperature is dependent on the distance of the point of interest to the wall.
+The larger that distance, the smaller the impact of the wall temperature, in our case the cooling effect on the reactive conditions, such that local overheating is a real possibility, as even with the best temperature control in the reactor wall the freedom of the reaction to exhibit local overheating that is not even noticed is high.